SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-ISP-SCALE:
-: The metadata and other state information that a router has to maintain for each additional media flow it handles should be kept to a minimum or eliminated altogether.
+: The metadata and other state information that a router has to maintain for each additional flow it handles should be kept to a minimum or eliminated altogether.

 # Use Cases {#uc}